-After basking in sun on the granite slabs near the brink of Vernal Fall, we restore much drier socks and boots and hike a short distance on the Mist Trail upstream along the Merced River to the very tranquil, beautiful and chilly Emerald Pool which begs for a swim, but once again, the calm surface is deceptive and certainly there is fast water creating powerful undercurrents which head directly to the basin above, and the brink of, Vernal Fall.
+After basking in sun on the granite slabs near the brink of Vernal Fall, the restoration of drier socks and boots begin the hike a short distance on the Mist Trail upstream along the Merced River to the very tranquil, beautiful and chilly Emerald Pool which begs for a swim, but once again, the calm surface is deceptive and certainly there is fast water creating powerful undercurrents which head directly to the brink of Vernal Fall.

 A short climb past Emerald Pool leads, first, to the junction of the Clark Trail with the Mist Trail.
 The Clark Trail traverses on switchbacks from the Mist Trail to the John Muir Trail which would be the preferred down route from Vernal Fall.
 This would avoid descent, and higher risk for injury, on the wet, slippery, steep and irregular granite steps which were used for ascent beside Vernal Fall.

-Mel and I are continuing onward and upward, so we pass the Clark Trail Junction and head left onto granite slab, then cross the Silver Apron Bridge over the Merced River.
+Continuing onward and upward, passes the Clark Trail Junction and heads left onto granite slab, then cross the Silver Apron Bridge over the Merced River.

-There are hidden rocks, combined with the inability to manoeuvre in the fast water, and many people have been seriously injured, or lost their lives by drowning or by being taken over Vernal Falls.
+There are hidden rocks, combined with the inability to maneuver in the fast, very cold water, and many people have been seriously injured, or lost their lives by drowning or by being taken over Vernal Falls.
 It is a look; do not touch situation.
 The roar of the water is overwhelming in this beautiful and exciting location.

-The hike continues along the north side of the Merced River on switchbacks over many irregular, granite steps which gain elevation aggressively as Mel and I curve our way around the flank of Liberty Peak.
+The hike continues along the north side of the Merced River on switchbacks over many irregular, granite steps which gain elevation aggressively as the trail curls around the lower flank of Liberty Cap.

 A wooden bridge crossing the Merced River, very near the top of Nevada Fall, provides the contrast between relatively tranquil terrain upstream and the torrent of white, foaming water occupying the raceway to the brink of 594 foot (181 m) Nevada Fall.
 Like Vernal Fall, there are slanted granite slabs near Nevada Fall.
 It is an excellent place to relax, absorb and appreciate incredible vistas.

-It has been an outstanding experience of phenomenal and occasionally deceptive beauty.
+The hike has been an outstanding experience of phenomenal and occasionally deceptive beauty.
 Total hiking distance up the Mist Trail and returning via the John Muir Trail is 6.0 miles (9.6 KM) with elevation near 1,900 ft (579 m).

 In the book, 'Off the Wall: Death in Yosemite', Chapter One is devoted to casualties sustained by plunging over waterfalls.
 There are many which have been documented beginning in 1913.